 And Park’s visibility and accomplishment as an HCR did not escape attention in the right places.
 Recently, she was offered a position as a tenured research professor at the Korea Advanced Institute of Science and Technology (KAIST).
 Although offered a full-time teaching position, Park declined, telling the Korea Joongang Daily newspaper, “I am scared to stand and teach in front of the brightest minds at the nation’s best university.”
 Instead, the position would have permitted her to concentrate exclusively on research – the first such post granted by KAIST.

 As it turned out, Park chose another path.
-At a November event held in Seoul by Clarivate Analytics, she joined other South Korean HCRs who discussed their research for an audience that included representatives of the National Research Foundation and other institutions – including a vice president of Kyung Hee University, Seo Young Jung – another member of the 2017 roster of HCRs for his work in Pharmacology & Toxicology.
+At a November event held in Seoul by the Web of Science Group, a Clarivate Analytics company, she joined other South Korean HCRs who discussed their research for an audience that included representatives of the National Research Foundation and other institutions – including a vice president of Kyung Hee University, Seo Young Jung – another member of the 2017 roster of HCRs for his work in Pharmacology & Toxicology.
 After hearing Park’s story, he approached her and proposed that the two work together at Kyung Hee on biomedical research, and on that same day she made up her mind to accept.
-(Kyung Hee University, incidentally, ranks as one of the most innovative universities in Asia, according to a listing powered by Clarivate Analytics data and presented by Reuters.)
+(Kyung Hee University, incidentally, ranks as one of the most innovative universities in Asia, according to a listing powered by Web of Science analytics data and presented by Reuters.)

 As Park told a reporter, “No matter what they say, I’m just so happy to be able to conduct research.
 Many people scoff at me when I say this, but I’ll just show them by receiving a Nobel Prize.”